shikha735/Haxe/README.md

 # Pong

-Pong is an Open-GL based 2D game that simulates table tennis.
+<p>Pong is an Open-GL based 2D game that simulates table tennis.
 It has two paddles which move vertically.
 Player competes against a computer controlled opponent.
 Player uses a paddle to hit a ball back and forth.
 The aim of each player is to score maximum points.

-Programming Language: Haxe, a cross-compiled, cross-platform language
+Programming Language: Haxe, a cross-compiled, cross-platform language.</br>
 Libraries: OpenFL, Flixel, Away3D, Actuate

 Player Controls:

-Space bar: To start the game
+Space bar: To start the game</br>
-Right key: To move the paddle right
+Right key: To move the paddle right</br>
-Left key: To move the paddle left
+Left key: To move the paddle left</br>
-Alt + F4: To quit game
+Alt + F4: To quit game</br>

 Game Highlights: